In spite of Equinox Gold Corp.'s (AMEX:EQX) recent upswing, most analysts remain bearish. - The Dwinnex

 Ratios:

-For a deeper understanding of Equinox Gold Corp.’s stock, let’s take a closer look at its various ratios.
+To gain a deeper understanding of EQX’s stock, we examine its different ratios.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.40 and its Current Ratio is at 2.40.
 In the meantime, Its Debt-to-Equity ratio is 0.37 whereas as Long-Term Debt/Eq ratio is at 0.36.

 Upgrades & Downgrades